-Employees should be careful before accepting a severance agreement package.
-Generally, employers offer a week’s pay for every year the employee was with the company.
-That’s not a fortune, to begin with.
-Worse, the employee may be sacrificing rights and forfeiting money.
-Many employers use severance agreements as a way to entice an employee to forego legitimate legal claims against the employer.
+You should be careful before accepting a severance agreement package.
+Generally, employers offer a week’s pay for every year you were with the company.
+That’s not a fortune to begin with.
+Worse, you may be sacrificing rights and forfeiting money.
+Many employers use severance agreements as way to entice you to forego legitimate legal claims against the employer.

-Even when the employee doesn’t have a valid claim, the employee may be able to negotiate a better deal with the help of a skilled employment lawyer.
+Even when you don’t have a valid claim, the you may be able to negotiate a better deal with the help of a skilled employment lawyer.
 Employers around Los Angeles often offer the severance pay because they’re in a rush to downsize or to sway a higher-paying employee with one they can pay at a starting worker’s salary.

 The employer goal – release from liability

 Many employers have an ulterior motive when they offer a severance package.
 They know that an employee has a legitimate claim against them.
 They then offer the severance package in return for having the employee sign a “release from liability” form.
 You should never sign a release from liability form without consulting a Los Angeles employment lawyer.
 The lawyer will explain that employees who are essentially being discharged may have federal or state claim against the employer.

 ] You may be able to contest a firing if:

 - The firing is discriminatory.
 Under the Civil Rights Act of 1964 and other federal and state laws, employers cannot fire someone due to their race, sex, national origin, color, or religion.
 They also may not be able to fire them if they are pregnant, disabled, over 40 years of age, or serving in the military.